sherrirose/AHEaD-2024/README.md

 #### *Data analysis: getting acquainted with the data*

 During the third week, students will begin to work with the simulated dataset.
-They will explore each of the dataset’s columns and provide some summary statistics (e.g., mean, median, standard deviation) and data visualization.
+They will explore each of the dataset’s columns and provide some summary statistics and data visualization.
+The dataset is available on our GitHub under the data folder as a csv and excel file.

+The data contains the following columns:
+- patient_id: Unique patient identifier
+- Sr_Cr: serum creatinine laboratory value (mg/dL)
+- age: patient age
+- Asian: dummy variable for patient being documented as Asian (race)
+- Other: dummy variable for patient being documented as Other (race)
+- Unknown: dummy variable for patient being documented as Unknown (race)
+- Native Hawaiian or Other Pacific Islander: dummy variable for patient being documented as Native Hawaiian or Other Pacific Islander (race)
+- Black or African American: dummy variable for patient being documented as Black or African American (race)
+- American Indian or Alaska Native: dummy variable for patient being documented as American Indian or Alaska Native (race)
+- White: dummy variable for patient being documented as White (race)
+- ethnicity: documented patient ethnicity
+- sex: documented patient sex
+- county: patient county
+- hypertension: dummy variable for patient documented as having hypertension
+- diabetes: dummy variable for patient documented as having diabetes (type II)
+- CKD: dummy variable for patient documented as having CKD
+- ESRD: dummy variable for patient documented as having end-stage renal disease (ESRD)

+For the continuous variables, compute the mean, median, and standard deviation.
+For the categorical variables, compute counts and percentages.

 ## Week 4 (July 17 - July 21)